stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ## Mapping from older implementations

 The ISO 20022 data model uses different terms than the previous versions of IOBWS.
-Included here is a non-authoritive guide to mapping older implementations over the version 3.0.
-An overview of the mapping from the previous entities and data elements, over to the new implementation
+The following sections contain a non-authoritative guide on mapping the older implementations to the new version of IOBWS.

 ### Payments